vomitorius/csetflix/README.md

 # CsetFlix

-CsetFlix is a modern web application that mafe dor movie browsing.
+CsetFlix is a modern web application that was made for movie browsing.
 It integrates with The Movie Database (TMDB) for movie information.

 ## Features